-RESOLVED FURTHER THAT the Board of Directors of the Company be and is hereby authorised to do all such acts, deeds, matters and things and take all such steps as may be necessary, proper, expedient or desirable for the purpose of giving effect to this resolution and for matters connected therewith or incidental thereto."
+RESOLVED FURTHER THAT any of the Directors and/or the Company Secretary of the Company be and are hereby authorised to do all acts and take all such steps as may be necessary, proper or expedient to give effect to this resolution."

-(3) Appointment of Mr. Suresh Babu Konakanchi, as a Shareholder Director of the Company:
+(5) Appointment of Mr. Sriram Ponnapalli, as an Independent Director of the Company.

-To consider and, if thought fit, to pass with or without modification(s), the following resolution as Ordinary resolution:
+To consider and, if thought fit, to pass with or without modification(s), the following resolution as Special resolution: